 317 S Main, Salt Lake City, UT 84111

 Eva brings small American plates for sharing right to Main Street.
 This restaurant is a particular favorite of families and big groups, who enjoy the communal meal sharing that we so rarely see in our highly consumerist culture.

 Although Eva doesn’t have a liquor license, guests are welcome to bring their own beer for a small fee.
 Keep an eye out for Eva directly across the street from Zions Bank Broadway and the Frank E. Moss United States Courthouse.

 20 W 200 S, Salt Lake City, UT

 The buck for hearty and heartwarming German fare stops at Siegfried’s.
-As the only German restaurant in Salt Lake, Siegfried’s deserves special mention.
+As the only German restaurant in the city, Siegfried’s deserves special mention for delicious food.

 Even if there were hundreds of German restaurants, though, one imagines Siegfried’s would still make this list – over the years, Siegfried’s kitchen has perfected the flavors of German sausage, sauerkraut, and the ubiquitous pretzel.

 For a lovely snack, you can’t go wrong with the warm, chewy pretzel dipped in a bit of mustard.
 The perfect stop after a show at the Capitol Theatre right next door.

 Salt Lake City restaurants, all told, offer a shocking diversity of tastes and flavors that is unprecedented for the valley.
 Even in a long list, cuts must be made, and some excellent spots had to be left out.

 Remember, in the end, the best Salt Lake City Restaurants are the places you feel you belong in.
 Whether you love the spices of Cajun cooking or light artisan olive oil atop homemade Italian pasta, Salt Lake City has your spot.